LeoManeein/UGA-Geoguessr/packages/uga-geoguessr/README.md

 ### Other recommendations

-I recommend installing the prettier vscode extension.
-I already have a config file for it set up so that they should be consistent.
+prettier vscode extension. theres a config file for it set up so that they should be consistent.

-Tailwind CSS intellisense vs code extension
+Tailwind CSS intellisense VSCode extension

-#Default readme code below
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).